-Ground temperatures derived from thermistor data collected during the site visit are presented in Attachment 2.
-The thermistor plots indicate cooling of ground at the following locations:
+Ground temperatures derived from thermistor data collected during the site visit are presented in Attachment B. The thermistor plots indicate cooling of ground at the following locations:

-- Heap Leach Facility area in BH-17-07 at 25 m depth; - Southwest of the Heap Leach Facility Area in BH-01-07 between depths of 5 and 15 m and in BH-03-07 between depths of 5 and 17 m; - Events Pond embankment toe area in BH-06-07 between depths of 10 and 35 m; and - Waste Rock Storage Area in BH-18-07 between depths of 7 and 37 m, and in BH-29-07 between depths of 15 and 20 m.
+- Heap Leach Facility area in BH-17-07 at 25 m depth; - Southwest of the Heap Leach Facility Area in BH-01-07 between depths of 5 and 15 m and in BH-03-07 between depths of 3 and 13 m; - Events Pond embankment toe area in BH-06-07 between depths of 10 and 35 m; and - Waste Rock Storage Area in BH-18-07 between depths of 7 and 37 m, in BH12-07 between depths of 9 and 35 m, and in BH-29-07 between depths of 20 and 25 m.

-It is recommended that vegetation in the lower footprint area of the Heap Leach Facility and Confining Embankment be re-cleared of vegetation in 2013 or 2014 to promote thaw of permafrost ground prior to development of the area.
+It is recommended that vegetation in the lower footprint area of the Heap Leach Facility and Confining Embankment be re-cleared in 2014 or 2015 to promote thaw of permafrost ground prior to development of the area.
 Vegetation may allow the re-establishment of permafrost and ground ice and the vegetation should therefore be cleared to allow the ground to thaw over the warmer months.